consensus-shipyard/mir/README.md

 and, potentially, as a Byzantine fault-tolerant ordering service in Hyperledger Fabric.
 However, Mir hopes to be a building block of a next generation of distributed systems, being used by many applications.

+Currently Mir includes an implementation of the [ISS](/pkg/iss) protocol (specifically ISS-PBFT), but work is under way to bring other protocols into Mir such as [Granite](https://github.com/filecoin-project/mir/pull/515) and [Alea-BFT](https://github.com/abread/mir/tree/alea/pkg/alea).

 ## Nodes, Modules, and Events

 Mir is a framework for implementing distributed protocols (also referred to as distributed algorithms)